penseapp/useLocalStorage/README.md

 ![Peek 2021-02-28 17-40](https://user-images.githubusercontent.com/5152197/109432913-444be780-79ec-11eb-87ad-bcc3d1204bb8.gif)

-You can this live version on: https://penseapp-uselocalstorage.web.app/
+You can try this live version on: https://penseapp-uselocalstorage.web.app/

 ## TL;DR